sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 At this point of the lab, we can try searching the index.
 Let's keep on using the Azure Portal for this.

 1. Navigate back to the **Overview Tab** and click the **Indexes** link, the second from the left to the right.
 You should see the "Document Count" and the Storage Size.
-The expected count is 20 and the size should be close to 0.11% (which works out to be about 657.59 KiB).
+The expected count is 20 and the size should be close to 2.19 MiB).
 As you can see, Azure Search doesn't store all of the document, just part of it: key words, metadata, tags.

-1. Click **Search Explorer** and in the Overview Tab choose your Index in the "Change Index" option.
+1. Click **Search Explorer** and in the Overview Tab select your Index in the **"Change Index"** button.

 1. Click **Search** to search for all documents.
 You can use any valid simple or full Lucene query syntax to create the request.
 The * character is equivalent to an empty or unspecified search that returns all documents in no particular order.
 You should see information returned for all of the 20 documents.